Frequently Asked Questions

 Should I get fingerprinted and/or drug-tested now rather than waiting until a job is offered?

 - No, you must be sent for fingerprinting and drug-testing after being issued a job offer letter.
-The letter will be issued by the secretary of the hiring school/department after your clearance from the Department of Recruitment & Retention.
+The letter will be issued by the Department of Recruitment & Retention.

 Can I submit an electronic transcript instead of waiting for the school to send the official?